kevinding0218/InterviewDocuments/Q and A/System Design/Summary/SD - Design Count of Videos.md

 - How not to lose data when processing service machine node crashes?
 - What to do when database is unavailable or slow?
 - How to make data processing scalable, reliable and fast?
-	- Scalable = Partitioning
+	- **Scalable = Partitioning**
-	- Reliable = Replication and checkpointing to avoid data loss
+	- **Reliable = Replication and checkpointing to avoid data loss**
-	- Fast = Keep things In-memory and minimize disk reads
+	- **Fast = Keep things In-memory and minimize disk reads**
 	- Let's see if we can combine all 3
 #### Should pre-aggregate data in the processing service?
 ##### 1st Option
 - `Processing Service` increment counter for every incoming event,
 	- for example, if 3 users opened the same video A, the `Processing Service` simply increment total count in the database 3 times
 ##### 2nd Option
-- We accumulate data in the `Processing Service` memory for some period of time, let's say several seconds, and then add the accumulated value to the database counter.
+- We accumulate data in the `Processing Service` memory for some period of time, let's say several seconds, and then **add the accumulated value to the database counter**.
-	- for example, if 3 users opened the same video A, the `Processing Service` takes each event and increments in-memory counter, and every several seconds in-memory counter value is sent to the database to calculate the final count
+	- for example, if 3 users opened the same video A, the `Processing Service` **takes each event and increments in-memory counter, and every several seconds in-memory counter value is sent to the database to calculate the final count**
 - 2nd Option might be better when work in large scale systems, let's assuming we go with 2nd option
 ### Some Important Concept
 #### Push or Pull?
 ##### Push
-- Push means that some other service sends events synchronously to the processing service.
+- **Push** means that **some other service sends events synchronously to the processing service.**
 ##### Pull
-- Pull means that the processing service pulls events from some temporary storage.
+- **Pull** means that the **processing service pulls events from some temporary storage.**
 ##### Which is better?
-- Although answer is that both options are totally valid and we can make both work, `Pull` has more advantages, as it provides a better fault-tolerance support and easier to scale.
+- Although answer is that both options are totally valid and we can make both work, `Pull` has more advantages, as **it provides a better fault-tolerance support and easier to scale.**
 - Let's say we have 2 users opening two different videos A and B
 	- Processing service updates in-memory counters, returns successful responses back to client and the machine crashes without sending this updated in-memory data to the database, then Data is lost.
 ##### Alternative Push